Inertial Newton Algorithms Avoiding Strict Saddle Points: Permutation Matrices

-\section{Permutation matrices}
+\section{Permutation Matrices}

-{\mathrm{mod}} In this section, we specify the permutations matrices necessary to obtain the block diagonalization in \eqref{eq::blockdiagMat} and \eqref{eq::DISCblockdiagMat}.
-Denote by $\modulo$ the modulo operator and let $P\in\N_{>0}$.
+{\mathrm{mod}} We specify the permutations matrices used to obtain the block diagonalization in \eqref{eq::blockdiagMat}.
+Denote by $\modulo$ the modulo operator.
 We can choose the permutation matrix $U\in\R^{2P\times 2P}$ as the matrix whose coefficients are all zero except the following, for all $p\in\{1,\ldots,P\}$,